-Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative B. In upper basin areas within watersheds associated with wild and scenic rivers, there would be decreased angling opportunities in the short- and long-term, and increased recreational opportunities associated with viewing native wildlife in the long-term.
-There would be adverse effects to nonnative fish as they are removed from areas associated with wild and scenic rivers, and long-term beneficial effects to native wildlife as it is restored by implementing this alternative.
+Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative B. In upper basin areas upstream of designated wild and scenic river segments, there would be decreased angling opportunities in the short and long term, and increased recreational opportunities associated with viewing native wildlife in the long term.
+Alternative C could adversely affect the free-flowing character of a tributary to a designated wild and scenic river if blasting occurs, permanently altering the river bed in order to create a vertical fish barrier.
+Within the designated wild and scenic river segments, there would be no effects on the recreation, fish, and wildlife ORVs.